InnerSourceCommons/InnerSourcePatterns/book/introduction.md

 This book is the result of many years of work from countless [Open Source Contributors](https://github.com/InnerSourceCommons/InnerSourcePatterns/graphs/contributors) from around the world.
 Their willingness to openly share the challenges that they faced in their companies, and how InnerSource has helped them address those challenges, make this book such a valuable resource for others on their InnerSource journey.

 We want to specifically mention the InnerSource Patterns Working Group.
 They have nurtured the quality of the InnerSource Patterns and helped others to contribute.
-Lastly they also compiled a selection of available patterns into this book.
+Lastly, they also compiled a selection of available patterns into this book.

 The title image of this book was created by [Sebastian Spier](https://spier.hu) and adapted from an image by [Tony Hisgett - Alhambra 6](https://www.flickr.com/photos/hisgett/29345405788/), available under [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/).